Housing Bubbles with Phase Transitions: Possibility, necessity, and phase transition

-Theorems \ref{thm:gamma<1f} and \ref{thm:gamma<1b} imply that, as the young (more precisely, home buyers) become richer, the economy experiences \emph{two} phase transitions, as illustrated in Figure \ref{fig:regime}, which shows how the elasticity of substitution between consumption and housing service $1/\gamma$ and young to old income ratio $1/w=e^y/e^o$ affect the equilibrium housing price regimes.
+Theorems \ref{thm:gamma<1f} and \ref{thm:gamma<1b} imply that, as the young (more precisely, home buyers) become richer, the economy experiences \emph{two} phase transitions in the process of economic development, as illustrated in Figure \ref{fig:regime}, which shows how the elasticity of substitution between consumption and housing service $1/\gamma$ and young to old income ratio $1/w=e_1/e_2$ affect the equilibrium housing price regimes.
 (The case $1/\gamma\le 1$ is treated in Appendix \ref{sec:gamma>=1}.)
+We capture economic development with changes in the long-run income ratio of the young (home buyers) relative to the old (home sellers).

-When the young to old income ratio $1/w=e^y/e^o$ is below the bubbly equilibrium threshold $1/w_b^*$, the young do not have sufficient purchasing power to drive up the housing price and only fundamental equilibria exist (Theorem \ref{thm:gamma<1f}\ref{item:f_exist}).
+When the young to old income ratio $1/w=e_1/e_2$ is below the bubbly equilibrium threshold $1/w_b^*$, the young do not have sufficient purchasing power to drive up the housing price and only fundamental equilibria exist (Theorem \ref{thm:gamma<1f}\ref{item:f_exist}).
 In this fundamental regime, the housing price grows at rate $G^\gamma$, which is lower than both the interest rate $R$ and the economic growth rate $G$.
 In the long run, the expenditure share of housing converges to zero and the consumption allocation becomes autarkic (see \eqref{eq:yz<1f}).

 When the income ratio of the young exceeds the first critical value $1/w_b^*$, the economy transitions to the bubble possibility regime in which fundamental and bubbly equilibria coexist (Theorem \ref{thm:gamma<1b}).
 In this regime, although each equilibria are determinate, which equilibrium will be selected depends on agents' expectations.